MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 > 1. Fill the listing details.
 > 1. Click **Save**.
 > 1. Repeat for all of your supported languages.
->
-> > [!NOTE]
-> > To add or remove languages for your listing in Microsoft Edge Addons, you must modify the list of languages supported by your Extension package and re-upload it.
+> **NOTE**:  To add or remove languages for your listing in Microsoft Edge Addons, you must modify the list of languages supported by your Extension package and re-upload it.
-> >
->
 > **Possible Values**:
 > *   `English (United States)`: This is the default value.
 If you do not mention any language in your package, we set your default language to English \(United States\) and you must provide a listing in English \(United States\).
 > *   `{language}` \(`{Country}`\)

 > ### Store display name
 > The name of Extension as mentioned in your Extension package manifest.
->
-> > [!NOTE]
-> > To edit the name, you must update the manifest in your Extension package and re-upload it.
+> **NOTE**:  To edit the name, you must update the manifest in your Extension package and re-upload it.
 > >
 >